dynamicsetdollar/dsd-protocol/DIPs/DIP-10.md

 When the protocol is in contraction:

-- Bonded cDSD receive 95% of contraction rewards (former debt) per epoch ..\* As a user with bonded cDSD, I am only able to receive up to 100% of cDSD that I have bonded to the DAO
+- Bonded cDSD receives 95% of contraction rewards (former debt) per epoch ..\* As a user with bonded cDSD, I am only able to receive up to 100% of cDSD that I have bonded to the DAO
 - Bonded DSD receives 5% of contraction rewards per epoch (capped at 0.006% > 20% APY)
 - As a user I am not able to buy coupons anymore (as there is no debt anymore)